 In this December 1932 article in The Pittsburgh Press, the writer profiled the brewery and its Czech immigrant brewer, Joseph Vokral.
 Vokral had worked for many years in the legal industry before Prohibition, in Chicago, arriving in Pittsburgh relatively late in his career in 1925.

 He was taken on due to his brewing skills and ability to make a saleable near beer, its production is described in the article.
-It sounds much like a traditional pilsener except the alcohol was removed in the last stage, similar to Trommer’s product in New York.
+It sounds like a traditional pilsener except the alcohol was removed in the last stage, similar to Trommer’s product in New York.

-While many breweries foundered during Prohibition – of that there is no doubt – the twin pole analyses of economic and social history help illuminate a period often thought of as one long disaster for American breweries: it wasn’t.
+While many breweries foundered during Prohibition – of that there is no doubt – the twin pole analyses of economic and social history help illuminate a period often thought of as one long disaster for American breweries.
+It wasn’t.